DeepTrackAI/DeepTrack2/README.md

 Additionally, we have seven more case studies which are less documented, but gives additional insight in how to use DeepTrack with real datasets

 1. [MNIST](paper-examples/1-MNIST.ipynb) classifies handwritted digits.
 2. [single particle tracking](paper-examples/2-single_particle_tracking.ipynb) tracks experimentally captured videos of a single particle.
+(Requires opencv-python compiled with ffmpeg to open and read a video.)
 3. [single particle sizing](paper-examples/3-particle_sizing.ipynb) extracts the radius and refractive index of particles.
 4. [multi-particle tracking](paper-examples/4-multi-mulecule-tracking.ipynb) detects quantum dots in a low SNR image.
 5. [3-dimensional tracking](paper-examples/5-inline_holography_3d_tracking.ipynb) tracks particles in three dimensions.